Will Applying for Business Funding Affect Your Credit?

 The rate-shopping window

 FICO knows people shop around for mortgages, auto loans, and student loans.
-To avoid penalizing rate-shoppers, multiple hard pulls of the same loan type within a 14–45 day window (depending on the FICO version) are counted as a single inquiry.
+To avoid penalizing rate-shoppers, multiple hard inquiries of the same loan type within a 14–45 day window (depending on the FICO version) are counted as a single inquiry.

-Red flag: Any broker or lender who pulls your credit without your explicit consent is violating the Fair Credit Reporting Act (FCRA).
+Red flag: Any broker or lender who requests your credit without your explicit consent is violating the Fair Credit Reporting Act (FCRA).
 You can dispute unauthorized hard inquiries with the credit bureau — and if a pattern emerges, file a complaint with the CFPB.

-How The Broker Shop handles credit pulls
+How The Broker Shop protects your credit

 Our process is built around protecting your credit: